-The Group intends to write reinsurance policies across six "classes" of reinsurance, comprising Property Excess of Loss, Short Tail Speciality Excess of Loss, Long Tail Speciality Excess of Loss, Short Tail Quota Share, Casualty Excess of Loss and Casualty Quota Share (in each case, as described in more detail in section 3 of this Part V - "Information on the Group" below).
+The Group intends to write reinsurance policies across six "classes" of reinsurance, comprising Property Excess of Loss, Short Tail Specialty Excess of Loss, Long Tail Specialty Excess of Loss, Short Tail Quota Share, Casualty Excess of Loss and Casualty Quota Share (in each case, as described in more detail in Section 3 of this Part VIII - "Information on the Group" below).
 Those six "classes" can then be divided further into specific "sub-classes", which are the specific lines of business in which reinsurance policies are proposed to be written by the Group.

-Conduit's wholly owned subsidiary, Conduit Reinsurance (see the structure chart at section 6 of this Part V - "Information on the Group" below), a newly formed reinsurance company is expected to be capitalised with an initial equity capital base of \$1.1 billion.
+Conduit's wholly owned subsidiary, Conduit Reinsurance (see the structure chart at Section 6 of this Part VIII - "Information on the Group" below), a newly formed reinsurance company is expected to be capitalised with an initial equity capital base of at least \$1 billion.
 The Company and Conduit Reinsurance will be based in Bermuda, where all of the key underwriting and investment activities will be undertaken.
-Conduit Reinsurance has received a conditional approval from, and is expected to be licensed as a Class 4 insurer in Bermuda by, the Bermuda Monetary Authority ("BMA").
-Issue of the licence by the BMA is conditional upon, inter alia, Conduit Reinsurance's completion of the BMA's registration process and Conduit Reinsurance's capitalisation by the Company to meet the BMA's minimum capital requirement of \$120,000 (which the Group expects to meet ahead of Admission by an investment of such funds by the Founders to the Company which will in turn capitalise Conduit Reinsurance by paying up shares in Conduit Reinsurance).
+Conduit Reinsurance has received an approval from, and is licensed as a Class 4 insurer in Bermuda by, the Bermuda Monetary Authority ("BMA").
 The Group does not intend to solicit, settle claims or conduct other reinsurance activities in any other jurisdiction other than Bermuda.
 Both the Company and Conduit Reinsurance will maintain their books and records in Bermuda.

 The Group is being established in Bermuda given it is a globally recognised hub for the insurance and reinsurance industry and a mature market where key reinsurance brokers already have a significant presence.
-The Directors and the Proposed Director also believe the Bermuda location provides a lower regulatory overhead and costs when compared to other jurisdictions such as London.
+The Directors also believe the Bermuda location provides a lower regulatory overhead and costs when compared to other jurisdictions such as London.

 Following Admission, the Group intends to support its access to the UK market by way of basic promotional marketing activities within the terms of an appointed representative arrangement to be entered into between a UK incorporated subsidiary of the Company (that is yet to be put in place) and a third party intermediary services business based in the UK and regulated by the FCA as an authorised person (an "Appointed Representative Arrangement").
 It is intended that this future UK subsidiary may also provide other services to the Group, including services related to human resources, investor relations and information technology.
 However, all of the Group's underwriting, claims and other reinsurance related activities will take place in Bermuda.
-The Group plans to establish and enforce strict operating guidelines to prevent staff from crossing the border into regulated activities in jurisdictions other than Bermuda.
+The Group plans to establish and enforce strict operating guidelines to prevent staff from engaging in or conducting regulated activities in jurisdictions other than Bermuda.